The Creation Research Museum of Ontario

 -Creation resources, t-shirts, fossils and minerals available for purchase at the rock store.

--Free gift bag with creation materials while they last.
+-Free gift bag with creation materials, while they last.

 -Visit the hands-on activity tables.